 For Local Businesses – Many businesses are already leaders and are setting examples towards more sustainable practices.
-We applaud you and encourage you.
-Let us know if you would like to be added to our list of supporting businesses.
-If your business wishes to participate in the Chaffee Green Initiative, email Karen Lundberg KKLundberg@gmail.com in Salida, or JoyceMachala@gmail.com in Buena Vista.
+Chaffee Green applauds and encourages you.
+Contact the representatives below to be added to the growing list of supporting businesses.
+If your business wishes to participate with Chaffee Green , email Karen Lundberg in Salida at KKLundberg@gmail.com, or Joyce Machala in Buena Vista at JoyceMachala@gmail.com.

-If you are need more ideas or are new to all of this, here are a few ideas that you can consider:
+If you are need more ideas or are new to all of this, here are a few ideas for you to consider:

-- Ask customers if they even need a bag or if their purchases can just be carried out or put in a bag they already have, rather than automatically putting items in bags.
+- Ask customers if they really need a bag or if their purchases can just be carried out or put in a reuseable bag.

-- Use paper bags, take-out containers that can be recycled and give out straws only when they are requested or have alternatives or eliminate.
+- Use paper bags, take-out containers that can be recycled and give out straws only when they are requested or carry sustainable alternatives.

 - Recycle if you are not already.